-7Our results are robust to alternative measures of wages such as a direct measure of mean log hourly wage as well as log wage residuals obtained from regressing log hourly wage against gender, experience, and race.
+&lt;sup>7Our results are robust to alternative measures of wages such as a direct measure of mean log hourly wage as well as log wage residuals obtained from regressing log hourly wage against gender, experience, and race.
 Our results are also robust to defining a high-skill worker as a worker with 4 years of college or more, and low-skill as all other workers.

-8To be clear here about terminology, remoteness is one specific measure of isolation.
+&lt;sup>8To be clear here about terminology, remoteness is one specific measure of isolation.
 By isolation, we mean aggregated distance from economically important locations.

-9Coşar and Fajgelbaum (2016) show how distance from the ocean affects trade patterns within a country.
+&lt;sup>9Coşar and Fajgelbaum (2016) show how distance from the ocean affects trade patterns within a country.

-$^{^{10}}$ Natural Earth is a free source of physical geographical data in the public domain maintained by the North American Cartographic Information Society.
+$^{10}$ Natural Earth is a free source of physical geographical data in the public domain maintained by the North American Cartographic Information Society.
 More information at natural earthdata.com .

-11Our data comes projected in spherical coordinates.
+&lt;sup>11Our data comes projected in spherical coordinates.
 For ease of interpretation, we convert our spherical distances to approximate kilometers using the rule of thumb that one spherical degree in the United States is approximately equal to 100 km.
 All of our analysis is in logarithms, so scaling errors will only affect the constant.

-in the Center-North of the United States.12 The skill wage premium is higher in the parts of the country which are less isolated and have higher population.
+the United States.
+The borders in this map are the intersection of PUMAs and CBSAs, but are colored based on the geographical unit of analysis described in Section 2.1.
+Remoteness is highest in the North and North-West of the United States.
+Distance from the ocean is highest in the Center-North of the United States.
+The skill wage premium is higher in the parts of the country which are less isolated and have higher population.

-Below, we report correlations between our reduced-form measures of isolation and skill premium to motivate that geography matters for inequality.
+Below, we report reduced-form correlations in our data to motivate that the geographical position of a city matters for the skill wage premium there.
 In Section 5, we will use a structurally-estimated price index to quantify precisely how much of the observed variations in skill premium can be explained by geography.